oanalevas/refarmo/README.md

 # refarmo

-read data from .geojson file, expecting a FeatureCollection object, with a inner loist of Polygons store it to localdb pull from database vizualize data on a mapbox map
+read data from .geojson file, expecting a FeatureCollection object, with a inner list of Polygons

+store it to localdb

+pull from database

+vizualize data on a mapbox map